figealeo/plugin-flex-outbound-dialpad/README.md

 4.  run `npm install`

-5. copy ./dialpad-functions/.env.sample to ./dialpad-functions/.env and populate the appropriate SIDs.
+5. copy ./twilio_functions/.env.sample to ./twilio_functions/.env and populate the appropriate SIDs.
 The workflow sid should be the workflow dependency described above.

-6.  cd into ./dialpad-functions/ then run `npm install` and then `twilio serverless:deploy` (optionally you can run locally with `twilio serverless:start --ngrok=""`
+6.  cd into ./twilio_functions/ then run `npm install` and then `npm start` (optionally you can run locally with `npm start --ngrok=""`

-7. Take note of the domain of where they deployed and update FUNCTIONS_HOSTNAME in ./src/OutboundDialingWithConferencePlugin.js
+7. Take note of the domain of where they deployed and update FUNCTIONS_HOSTNAME in ./src/OutboundCallPlugin.js

-7. Update the DEFAULT_FROM_NUMBER in ./src/OutboundDialingWithConferencePlugin.js to a twilio number or a verified number associated with your account.
+7. Update the DEFAULT_FROM_NUMBER in ./src/OutboundCallPlugin.js to a Twilio number or a verified number associated with your account.

-8. cd back to the root folder and run `npm start` to run locally or `npm run-script build` and deploy the generated ./build/plugin-outbound-dialing-with-conference.js to [twilio assests](https://www.twilio.com/console/assets/public) to include plugin with hosted Flex
+8. cd back to the root folder and run `npm start` to run locally or to deploy `TWILIO_ACCOUNT_SID=AC...
+TWILIO_AUTH_TOKEN=32... npm run deploy`.

 ## Important Notes
 - The plugin assumes an activity of "Outbound Calls" or "Offline" is configured for making the worker automatically unavailable, if these are not worker activity states that are available, you can either add them or update the code to change to a different state.
 The same is true for ensuring an available activity of "Available" or "Idle" is in the system.